 fruit in this area to quickly dispose of upon taking office.
 But that will mostly consist of regulations, like the EPA’s massive Waters of the United States regulation, that have not yet gone into effect, either due to court decisions or not having yet been finalized.
 Elimination of regulations already on the books will be more difficult to achieve, and involve the expending of a good deal of political capital.
 There is a good reason why the Congressional Review Act has only achieved modest success in rolling back regulations in the past.

 Companies will benefit from a return to normal order – But the new administration will bring some relief on the regulatory front, and along with it something even more important: a return to normal order.
 The Obama Administration caused great harm to the nation’s energy sector by robbing it of any semblance of stability and predictability about how it would be regulated at the federal level.
 I recently chronicled the decision by the Secretary of Interior to hold back promised permits to drill related to EnerVest’s operations in Utah, a move that the company estimates will cost it $46 million.
-This sort of rule by fiat rather than adherence to the rule of law has been quite common in the Obama years, and the resulting lack of predictability has made it impossible for many companies to properly plan their business. to the Departments of Interior and Energy, and to the EPA.
+This sort of rule by fiat rather than adherence to the rule of law has been quite common in the Obama years, and the resulting lack of predictability has made it impossible for many companies to properly plan their business.
+The most important thing the Trump Administration can do to help the oil and gas industry is to bring a return to normal order and respect for the rule of law to the Departments of Interior and Energy, and to the EPA.

 Domestic producers will drill themselves back into a lower price situation try as they might to maintain a price for oil in the $55/bbl range, OPEC and Russia can’t control the way U.S. producers will react to this higher price paradigm.
 Nor can anyone else, for that matter.
 We should expect U.S.